GabeScott/standard-works-vault/General Conference/1976 April - The Stone Cut without Hands.md

 King Nebuchadnezzar, the king of Babylon, had besieged Jerusalem and had taken prisoner the people of Jerusalem.
 Among the captives were Daniel and his brethren.
 They kept their standards high and refused to drink with the king and his people.

-“And in all matters of wisdom,” the scripture says, “and understanding, that the king inquired of them, he found them ten times better than all the magicians and astrologers that were in all his realm.”
-(Dan.
-1:20.)
+“And in all matters of wisdom,” the scripture says, “and understanding, that the king inquired of them, he found them ten times better than all the magicians and astrologers that were in all his realm.” ([[Daniel 1.20|Dan.
+1:20]].)

 King Nebuchadnezzar had a dream which he required his magicians and astrologers and sorcerers to reproduce and then to interpret.
 The penalty for any failure on their part was to be visited upon them, and it was a death sentence if they could not show the dream and the interpretation thereof.
 They pled for time to convince the king that there was no man living who could bring back the dream and its interpretation.